prisma/prisma1/examples/permissions/README.md

 ### Register users with the `signup` mutation

-You can send the following mutation in the Playground to create a new `User` node and at the same time retrieve an authentication `token` for it:
+You can send the following mutation in the Playground to create a new `User` node and at the same time retrieve an authentication `token` for that `User`:

 ```graphql
 mutation {